whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 I grew up as a Christian, believing in Jesus and God, and it was difficult for me to accept the perspectives in this chapter.
 But remember that there is wisdom in every nation and religion.
 You can keep the wisdom you've found by studying Jesus Christ, Buddha, or Mohammad, and you are free to leave the hurtful or unhelpful aspects of these religions behind.

 Many authorities insist that their religion or ideology is "all or nothing" -- you either believe everything, or you're cast out as an unbeliever.
-But that is simply bullying, pressuring people to adopt hurtful beliefs or attitudes just to stay in good standing in their community.
+But that is just bullying, pressuring people to adopt hurtful beliefs or attitudes just to stay in good standing in their community.
 Each of us has the power and the responsibility to choose which perspectives to embrace and which ones to let go.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #13<br/>Choose what lessons you learn</div>
 <div class="rev-act-body">You have the power to choose which perspectives to learn from others, and which to ignore.
 Think back to your childhood, and reflect on the beliefs and attitudes you were taught, whether from capitalism, a religion, or anything else.
 Think of a helpful insight or wisdom that you would like to keep in your life, and think of something hurtful or superficial from that belief system that you do not want to keep.<br/><br/>I grew up as a Christian, and I was taught that Jesus Christ was a good role model.
 I kept this lesson, and I've learned much about bravery, generosity, and fasting from him.
 I was also taught that I should be obedient to God and human authorities.
 But obeying corrupt authorities has never led to justice, so I cultivate integrity and bravery instead of obedience.</div></div>